peacefulBBQ/epa141A-model/README.md

 ## Global Sensitivity Analysis

 1. Correlation matrices in the uncertainty space and policy space:
    The script and figure showing the correlation matrices can be found in the SensitivityAnalysis folder of the final assignment.
    Use Jupyter Notebook named "Problem Formulation sensitivity" to run the figures again.

-3. Sobol indices:
+2. Sobol indices:
    The script, saved data and figures showing Sobol indices can be found in the SensitivityAnalysis folder of the final assignment.
    Use Jupyter Notebook named "Problem Formulation sobol".

 ## Prim

-Where are the relevant scripts?
-Where are results saved?
-Where can the figures be found which are used in the report?
+### Scripts

+The scripts used to conduct the subspace partitioning regarding deaths in the report can be found in the folder `00_prim`.
+While the report focuses only on the analysis of the regions Deventer and Zutphen (respective notebooks `subspace_partitioning_Deventer` and `subspace_partitioning_Zutphen`) additional analysis of the regions of Gorssel and Doesburg can be found there as well.

+The complementary `prim_saver` script provides an additional way of running the analysis automatically and creating figures.
+This has not been used to provide results for the report though and has been only used exploratively.

+### Inputs

+These scripts do not run the simulation themselves but only visualize results from already existing runs.
+They access the simulation results saved in `saved_runs`under `base_case_exp.pkl`and `base_case_out.pkl`, which are the outcomes and experiments used.
+These runs were conducted by running the `00_model_runner.py` script.

+### Outputs

+PRIM was conducted to generating worst-case reference scenarios for the later directed search these results are saved in `saved_runs/reference_cases` with the names `worst_case_deventer.pkl` and `worst_case_zutphen.pkl`

 ## Directed Search

-Where are the relevant scripts?
-Where are results saved?
+### Scripts

+The scripts to run the directed search can be found in `01_directed_search` as `01_directed_search_deventer` and `02_directed_search_zutphen`.
+These scripts produce the data sets that are used then in `03_directed_search_visualization` for creating the plots for the report.

+### Inputs

-Where can the figures be found which are used in the report?
+The respective scenarios from the PRIM outputs are used by the scripts.

+### Outputs

+Besides the figures that can be found in the notebook itself, a few policies are sampled from the pareto-front of both searches and saved in `saved_runs/directed_search` under `search_worst_case_deventer.pkl` and `search_worst_case_zutphen.pkl`.

 ## Robustness